AdobeDocs/experience-manager-65.en/help/forms/using/adaptive-forms-best-practices.md

 >[!NOTE]
 > Custom Function is available for both AEM Forms Foundation Components and Core Components.

-**Recommendations:**

-Custom Functions present a notable advantage over the Code Editor for the following reasons:

-1. **Advantage:**
-   * Custom Functions provide a clear separation between content and code.
+**Advantages of Custom Functions:**

-   * The separation between content and code enhances collaboration and streamlines workflows.
+**Custom Functions** provide a notable advantage over the **Code Editor** because it provide a clear separation between content and code which enhances collaboration and streamlines workflows.
+It is recommended to use custom functions for the following advantages:

-1. **Git Implications:**
-   * Unlike the Code Editor, Custom Functions isolate code from content.
+* **Seamlessly use versioning control like Git:**
-   * The isolation of code from content significantly reduces Git conflicts during content management.
+   * The isolation of code from content significantly reduces Git conflicts during content management and promotes a well-organized repository.
-   * Valuable for projects with multiple contributors working simultaneously.
+   * Custom Functions is valuable for projects with multiple contributors working simultaneously.

-1. **Cleaner Repository:**
-   * The absence of code within content minimizes conflicts and promotes a well-organized repository.

-1. **Technical Benefits:**
+* **Technical Benefits:**
    * Custom Functions offer modularity and encapsulation.
    * Modules can be developed, tested, and maintained independently.
    * Enhances code reusability and maintainability.

-1. **Efficient Development Process:**
+* **Efficient Development Process:**
    * Modularity allows developers to focus on specific functionalities.
-   * Developers are not burdened by the complexities of the entire codebase.
-   * Fosters a more efficient development process.
+   * Lowers the burden of developers by reducing the complexities of the entire codebase for a more efficient development process.

-In brief, Custom Functions offers a strategic advantage by fostering a clean separation of content and code, leading to fewer Git conflicts and promoting modularity and encapsulation for streamlined and efficient development practices.